How might Brexit affect my business?

 - Do you employ anyone based permanently or temporarily in the EU?
 Have you considered the impact of Brexit on their employment?
 You can contact the Settled Status Team on 447900 or email them at [email protected].

-- If anyone in your team plans to travel to the EU after 29th March 2019 you must have a valid passport.
+- If anyone in your team plans to travel to the EU after the UK leaves the EU you must have a valid passport.

 Changes to the movement of goods between the UK and EU is perhaps the least well-developed of all the areas under negotiation and as a result could be the most disruptive, so: